linnykoleh/Spring/Notes.md

 - Spring `MBeanExporter` exposes existing POJO beans to the `MBeanServer` without the need to write the registration code.
 Spring beans must be annotated with the proper annotations.
 	- `@ManagedResource` marks all instances of a `JmxCounterImpl` as JMX managed resources.
 		- `objectName` of the managed bean is either derived from the fully qualified class name or passed as attribute to the `@ManagedResource`
 	- `@ManagedOperation` marks the method as a JMX operation
 	- `@ManagedAttribute` marks a getter or setter as one half of a JMX attribute.
+	- `@EnableMBeanExport` – registers with the JMX Agent all components annotated with the `@ManagedResource`

 ```java
 @ManagedResource(description = "sample JMX managed resource", objectName="bean:name=jmxCounter")